Analysis | How Prepared for a Monkeypox Outbreak Are We?

 Bobby Ghosh: Let me start by asking the most basic question possible: What is monkeypox?

 Sam Fazeli: There are, seemingly, an endless number of viruses that circulate in nature.
 This happens to be one of them.
-It’s an orthopoxvirus, like other well-known diseases like chickenpox and smallpox.
+It’s an orthopoxvirus, like smallpox.
 Monkeypox is less problematic than smallpox was in terms of the mortality rate.
 The virus which is currently circulating seems to be the strain that is endemic in West Africa.

 We’ve known about two strains for a few decades.
 Both are endemic in different parts of Africa — Central Africa and West Africa, respectively — and there have been occasional cases reported outside of the African continent, usually from someone traveling from an affected area.
 But this outbreak seems quite unusual in that cases are being reported in so many different parts of the world all at the same time.
 What’s happening?